cevaboyz/World-Meteorological-Organization-WMO-Weather-Codes-WMO4677/README.md

 ## Contents

 1. **R Script for Scraping**: An R script to scrape the WMO4677 weather codes from the official webpage.
-2. **Weather Codes Dataset**: A JSON file containing the scraped weather codes.
+2. **Weather Codes Dataset**: A CSV file containing the scraped weather codes.

 ## Usage